 Wall Crack Repair

-It doesn't matter what you use your basement for, if you have any cracks in your wall that have leaked in the past, you should have them repaired right away and avoid any future costly repairs, the installation of a waterproofing system, damaged furniture or flooring, ruined family heirlooms or mold growth.
-While it's true that most small cracks like these don't pose serious problems for the structural integrity of a home, you should keep an eye out for other structural signs that could mean you have an underlying structural foundation issue.
+However you utilize your basement or crawl space, leaky wall cracks will only get worse over time which leads to more costly repairs, in addition to damaged furniture, appliances or flooring, and ruined family heirlooms.
+While it's true that most cracks don't pose serious problems for the structural integrity of a home, you should keep an eye out for other signs that could indicate you have an underlying structural foundation issue as that will require a different type of repair.

 Interior Crack Repair

-Depending on the size of the crack in the wall, an epoxy or polyurethane resin can be injected into the crack from the interior of the home, penetrating all the way through the entire wall and permanently sealing the entire crack.
+Depending on the size of the crack in your wall, an epoxy or polyurethane resin can be injected from the interior of the home, penetrating all the way through the entire wall and permanently sealing the entire crack.
 Not only will it stop water from continuing to enter your basement, but it will also help to bind the concrete wall back together and prevent further erosion of the crack.

 Exterior Crack Repair

-This system was designed to provide you with a permanent and effective solution to all types of wall crack problems, without needing to inject the cracks with epoxy or polyurethane.
-Instead, cracks are sealed with a special flexible sealant on the surface of the crack from the top to bottom.
-The bead will slowly stop or slow the flow of water through the crack.
-Next, we stick a strip of open cell foam material onto the surface of the wall.
-If the crack were to ever leak again, any excess water or moisture will be directed straight into a drain tile system.
+This system was designed to provide you with a permanent and effective solution to all types of wall crack problems, without the need to inject the cracks with epoxy or polyurethane.
+Instead, cracks are sealed with a flexible sealant on the surface of the crack from the top to bottom.
+If the crack were to ever leak again, any excess water infiltration will be directed straight into your drain tile system.

 If you'd like to schedule a consultation with a member of our team to discuss a crack repair solution for your basement, please contact us today.